csc335-UA-master/csc335-madlibs/README.md

 Credits
 ------------
-Our dictionary file, “parts\_of\_speech.txt” was borrowed from the Brown Corpus, with tags automatically generated from real world documents.
+Our dictionary file, â€œparts\_of\_speech.txtâ€ was borrowed from the Brown Corpus, with tags automatically generated from real world documents.
 There are many issues with the dictionary since part of speech tagging is an ongoing subject of research, but it will suffice for our purposes.